clara-flo/clara-flo/README.md

 ### In brief
 - 🌱 I recently graduated with a Master’s degree in Physics from the École Normale Supérieure de Lyon.
 - 👀 I’m working in the field of ultrafast optics.
-- ✨ I’m interested in collaborating on projects focused on making science accessible to everyone.
+- ✨ I’m interested in collaborating on projects focused on making science accessible to each and everyone.

 ### What you will find on my page